 - For drapes to look full, the panels should have a combined width of at least double the width of the window.
 If you have two panels, each one should equal the width of the window.

 - Keep in mind that some fabrics hang differently than others, so light fabrics may require more fullness, while heavy fabrics may require a little less.

-- Curtain rods and finials should compliment the drapery fabric.
-Heavier fabrics such as velvets and chenilles should be on large, somewhat decorative rods, while light cottons and sheers can be mounted on lightweight, daintier rods.
+- Curtain rods and finials should complement the drapery fabric.
+Heavier fabrics such as velvets and chenilles should be on large, somewhat decorative rods, while light cotton and sheer fabric can be mounted on lightweight, daintier rods.

-- The hardware should also compliment the rest of the room.
-Make sure curtain rods connect to something nearby.
-For instance, if you've got Lucite lamps or chairs, a Lucite drapery rod might be in order.
-Or if you have oil rubbed bronze hardware in the rest of the room, a similar curtain rod may be the best choice.
+- The hardware should also complement the rest of the room.
+For instance, if you've got Lucite lamps or chairs, a Lucite drapery rod might work.
+If you have oil-rubbed bronze hardware in the rest of the room, a similar curtain rod may be the best choice.

-- Also consider the finials at each end of the curtain rod.
+- Consider the finials at each end of the curtain rod.
 Finials are decorative accents that can have a surprisingly big impact on a room.
-If the finials are particularly large take their size into account when determining placement.
+If the finials are particularly large, take their size into account when determining placement.